parvinfrzd/shakesearch/README.md

 1. Fork this repository and send us a link to your fork after pushing your changes.
 2. Render (render.com) hosting, the application deploys cleanly from a public url.
 3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.

+## To do:
+1. Remove case-sensitivity
+2. Add occurance count
+3. Replace -250 to +250 charachters with period to period
+4. Add type structs and functions for scalability
+5. Error handling message front and back end (including error codes)
+6. Sorting results
+7. Highlight the found query in UI
+8. Reactjs components for blocks
+9. Test scripts
+10. Annotation and readme